Bookkeeping For Dummies (UK Edition)

 Bookkeeping involves following a set procedure of major stages.
 Take a look at these steps that detail the processes involved – from start to finish in the bookkeeping sequence:

-Transactions: The purchases or sales of items start the process of bookkeeping.
+Transactions: The purchases or sales of items start the process of bookkeeping, but there are other financial transactions such as nominal journals that will be posted too.

-Financial statements: Prepare the balance sheet and income statement using the corrected account balances.
+Financial statements: Prepare the balance sheet and Profit and Loss Account using the corrected account balances.

 Closing: Close the books for the revenue and expense accounts, and start the entire cycle again with zero balances in both accounts.